pablogomez93/Graph-framework/README.md

 const AdjacentsIterator adjacentsOf(unsigned int v) const;
 ```
 ### Neighbors/Adjacencies Iterator:
 This framework also includes a neighbors iterator for a given node.
-It provides the member functions to advance the iterator, ask for the current, and check if there is more neighbors before advance; this are the most necessary things to iterate over the neighbors.
+It provides the member functions to advance the iterator, ask for the current, and check if there is more neighbors before advance; these are the most necessary things to iterate over the neighbors.
 #### Constructor
 To get an AdjacentsIterator just use the ***adjacentsOf*** method of a graph instance (see the documentation of this [method](#adjacentsof) above), which returns a new iterator of type AdjacentsIterator for a single node *v*.
 #### Available iterator methods: